UBC-MDS/programming-in-python-for-data-science/slides/module1_15.md

 </audio></html>

 ---

-let's rename that column to `freq`.
-But how?

 We use something called `rename` of course!
 When we rename things it's especially important that we don't forget to assign it to a variable or the column name won't stick!
 Let's assign it to `freq_mfr_df`.